Fellows are asked to choose one of seven academic tracks to individualize their scholarly work based on their area of interest*.

 Striving for Equity in Emergency Medicine (SEEM) is an iterative curriculum for faculty and trainees on topics related to health equity and social emergency medicine.
 Using anti-racist pedagogy, this grant-funded, novel curriculum engages with how our personal biases, institutions, and social structures contribute to inequitable health outcomes and how to better connect to and serve our community.
 Past topics have included: racism in research, addiction medicine, caring for unhoused patients, police presence in the emergency department, LGBTQ health, caring for patients with disabilities, immigrant health, sexual violence and human trafficking, caring for incarcerated patients, and more.
 Fellows who have interest or expertise in this are welcome to participate in planning a session.

-This program provides support for trainees and faculty committed to the advancement of women in medicine.
-This includes peer mentorship, dinners, outdoor social events, professional development, support for new mothers, guest speakers across a range of disciplines, and other programming that centers the experiences of the Women of Brown Emergency Medicine.
+WoBEM offers programs and resources to foster academic and professional growth across the Brown EM community by exploring the dynamics and experiences of women in the field of emergency medicine.
+This includes peer mentorship, dinners, outdoor social events, professional development, support for new parents, guest speakers across a range of disciplines, and other programming.

-Co-sponsored by the Wellness group and the Medical Humanities group, we regularly get together at a faculty member’s house to have dinner and dive into an interesting, usually not medicine-related book, article, short story, or movie that sparks discussion on a range of topics.
+Co-sponsored by the Belonging & Engagement Committee and the Medical Humanities group, UnJournal Club is a recurring opportunity get together at a faculty member’s house to have dinner and dive into an interesting, usually not medicine-related book, article, short story, or movie that sparks discussion on a range of topics.

 Mentorship is a core component in the development of clinical and research skills as well as career advancement.
 We have developed a multi-pronged approach to mentorship that ensures that each fellow feels supported in every activity of fellowship.
 Additionally, we believe that excellent mentorship early in training helps fellows understand how to seek out mentors throughout their careers and become excellent mentors themselves.